onyx-platform/onyx-kafka/README.md

 ## onyx-kafka

 Onyx plugin providing read and write facilities for Kafka.
-The reader facilities automatically discover broker locations from ZooKeeper.
+This plugin utomatically discovers broker locations from ZooKeeper and updates the consumers when there is a broker failover.

 #### Installation